RishabhS21/col100_assignments/README.md

 # col100_assignments
-Assignments of Introduction to Python course.
+Assignments of Introduction to Python course (COL100) at IIT Delhi by Prof. Sanjeeva Prasad.